Viralmaniar/viralmaniar.github.io/_posts/2023-05-13-The Power of In-Memory Executions: How to Execute Code without Touching Disk.md

   - AV Bypass
   - In Memory Execution
 ---
 In-memory execution is a technique used by malware developers to evade detection by traditional antivirus solutions.
 Instead of writing their malicious code to disk, they inject it directly into memory, making it much harder to detect and analyse.
-In this blog post, we will explore in-memory execution techniques using various programming languages and file formats, including C#, object files, rDLLs, shellcode, and PowerShell.
+In this blog post, we will explore in-memory execution techniques using various programming languages and file formats, including C#, object files, rDLLs, shellcode, and PowerShell. <BR>
 **C# In-memory Execution:**

 C# is a popular programming language for building Windows applications.
 However, it can also be used for malicious purposes.
 One technique used by malware developers is to compile their C# code into an assembly, which can be loaded directly into memory using the Assembly.Load method.
 Once loaded, the malicious code can be executed without ever touching the disk.